 It is important to teach our children that voting is not just a right; it is a responsibility.
 Clearly, children younger than 8 might find choosing a leader to be confusing and even a little scary.
 However, older children could benefit from this teachable moment in time.

-Here are a few tips for talking with your children about upcoming elections.
+Here are a few tips for teaching your kids about voting.

 “I hope people never take for granted the privilege we have to vote,” Qualls shares.
 “There are many countries where people don’t have this opportunity.
 Many men and women have fought for this right, and paid the ultimate price for it.
 May we never take it for granted.”